Ciara Uploads ‘Vulnerable’ Makeup And Extensions Free Selfie To Promote New Album ‘Beauty Marks’

 So far, Cici has released six studio albums — Goodies, Ciara: The Evolution, Fantasy Ride, Basic Instinct, Ciara, and Jackie.

 On May 10, Ciara is set to release her seventh studio album, Beauty Marks.
 Its album cover is a work of art.
 Ciara appears to be covered in body paint and completely nude, which The Inquisitr recently revealed.
-The album will consist of 11 tracks and include collaborations with Macklemore, Tekno, and Kelly Rowland.
+The album will consist of 11 tracks and includes collaborations with Macklemore, Tekno, and Kelly Rowland.

 View this post on Instagram